Beolpluusor/projectaa-v2/README.md

 and learn how to install a website/sql datbase on a lamp/apache server.
 # who am I
 My name is Arttu and Im a student at Riveria
-when I started learning coding in Riveria I have had this project in my mind years ago.
+when I started learning coding in Riveria I've had this project in my mind many years ago.
-I have allways wanted to get better at coding/full-stack-development.
+since my first touch in coding, which was C++, I have allways wanted to get better at coding/full-stack-development.
-now I have finally done it!
+But because of things and happenings that is becoming real for me right now. now I have finally done it!